View

 Soundscapes

-This project hones in on the lived experiences of D/deaf adolescents and young adults who use cochlear implants (CIs) - a type of neural prosthesis that helps hearing speech.
+This project focuses on the lived experiences of D/deaf adolescents and young adults who use cochlear implants (CIs) - a type of neural prosthesis that helps hearing speech.
 CI technology is quite advanced and many young CI-users successfully attend mainstream schools while using spoken language.
 BUT using CIs does not exactly mean that the deafness is "removed" (and that - from person to person - may not even be desirable).

 Why CI-hearing is not quite like typical, acoustic hearing usually becomes clear in noisy settings or situations with multiple speakers.
 These limitations are significant in unstructured, social situations.
 Especially in adolescence and young adulthood communication barriers and not being able to participate fully in social life can be hard and isolating, affecting development and mental health.